SamanthaHindle/preprint_JournalClub/CONTRIBUTING.md

 Please report any unacceptable behavior to PreprintJC@gmail.com.

 ### What are we working on right now?
-Right now we are at Stage 1 of this project (check out our [ROADMAP.md](https://github.com/SamanthaHindle/preprint_JournalClub/blob/master/ROADMAP.md) and we are getting ready for the [Mozilla Global Sprint](https://mozilla.github.io/global-sprint/) on June 1-2 #mozsprint.
+Right now we are at Stage I of this project (check out our [ROADMAP.md](https://github.com/SamanthaHindle/preprint_JournalClub/blob/master/ROADMAP.md) and we are getting ready for the [Mozilla Global Sprint](https://mozilla.github.io/global-sprint/) on June 1-2 #mozsprint.

-These are some tasks for you if you want to contribute at this phase:
+These are some tasks for you if you want to contribute at this stage:

 * Fill out our [community opinion survey](https://docs.google.com/forms/d/1SQbmUUaMiBUbCNvq1UeXYNVljIftOcA-W1qGF_cr6Pc/edit)
 * Help us distribute our [community opinion survey](https://docs.google.com/forms/d/1SQbmUUaMiBUbCNvq1UeXYNVljIftOcA-W1qGF_cr6Pc/edit) and build a community using social media (#PreprintJC)